-Write the two words SECULAR and FUNDAMENTALIST up on the whiteboard.
-(Lesson glossary provides definitions if required)

-Explain how India is trying to be a secular country but as we have seen (in the video clip) the government is under pressure from various fundamentalist groups.
+- Teacher writes the two words SECULAR and FUNDAMENTALIST up on the whiteboard. - Explain how India is trying to be a secular country but as we have seen (in the video clip) the government is under pressure from various fundamentalist groups. - Ask for responses from the class to the question 'How would this impact on a country and its laws?'
+Write up responses under each word on the whiteboard.